 CLICK HERE FOR EMPLOYEE FAQ »

-Am I eligible to receive MIT’s Tuition Assistance Plan (TAP) benefit?
+Am I eligible to receive MIT’s Tuition Assistance Plan benefit?

-MIT employees must check with their HR representative to determine if their position is eligible for the Tuition Assistance Plan (TAP).
+MIT employees must check with their HR representative to determine if their position is benefits eligible for the Tuition Assistance Plan.

-How much of my tuition will the MIT Tuition Assistance Plan (TAP) cover?
+How much of my tuition will the MIT Tuition Assistance Plan cover?

-If your position is TAP eligible, your benefit may cover up to 100% of the cost of tuition.
-Speak with your HR representative to determine what percentage of your tuition will be covered.
+If you're benefits eligible for the Tuition Assistance Plan, your benefit may cover up to 100% of the cost of tuition.
+Speak with your HR representative to determine what percentage of your tuition may be covered.

-What are the requirements for receiving the Tuition Assistance Plan (TAP) benefit?
+What are the requirements for receiving the Tuition Assistance Plan benefit?

-In addition to being employed in a position that is TAP eligible, you must earn a B- grade or better in a graduate-level class, or a C- grade or better in an undergraduate-level class.
-Your position and employment status must also remain TAP eligible through the end of the semester.
+In addition to being a benefits-eligible employee for the Tuition Assistance Plan, you must earn a C- grade or better in your class.
+Your position and employment status must also remain Tuition Assistance Plan eligible through the end of the semester.

 How much do I owe if I withdraw (drop) my class early?